sindresorhus/query-string/readme.md

 This module intentionally doesn't support nesting as it's not specced and varies between implementations, which causes a lot of [edge cases](https://github.com/visionmedia/node-querystring/issues).

-You're much off just converting the object to a JSON string:
+You're much better off just converting the object to a JSON string:

 ```js
 queryString.stringify({